 Just like you, we have families we care about and want to keep healthy and safe.
 When something like the coronavirus hits the news, it can make us worry about everyday decisions.
 We feel compelled to respond with some encouraging and empowering words.

-One of the most important things we can do is continue with our normal lives, doing the things we enjoy and need to stay healthy, while taking reasonable precautions.
-Living our lives keeps us healthy and happy and teaches our kids good behaviors.
+One of the most important things we can do is focus on the things we enjoy and need to stay healthy, while taking reasonable precautions.
+This keeps us healthy and happy and teaches our kids good behaviors.

 The person best equipped to take care of you is you, but we’ve got your back (pun intended)!
 We clean our offices many times a day and every evening before we leave.
 Antiseptic wipes and other cleaners are used on every surface someone contacts.
 As we increase the frequency of cleaning, you may see us doing this even more often now.
 Even before the Coronavirus, we made it a point to wash our hands and use hand sanitizer all the time.